 - Intricate simulations of the political process (Model United Nations, U.S. Congress, presidential elections)

-As a Political Science major, not only will you be intellectually stimulated, but you’ll gain the knowledge, appreciation and skills to be a lifelong public and global citizen.
+As a political science major, you will be intellectually stimulated, and you'll gain the knowledge, appreciation and skills to be a lifelong public and global citizen.

 Begin your academic journey with courses that provide a strong foundation in U.S. politics, global politics and political thought.
 Then explore a range of research methods, political theory, comparative politics, international affairs and U.S. politics in a wide variety of advanced courses.

-Internships are a vital part of our program.
+Internships are a vital part of your education.
 The Department of Political Science runs internship programs in Albany with the New York State Legislature and in Washington, D.C.
-There are also continuing internships with local government agencies in Schenectady County, including the public defender, district attorney, social services agency, advocacy groups and non-profit organizations.
+There are also continuing internships with government agencies in Schenectady County, including the public defender, district attorney, social services agency, advocacy groups and non-profit organizations.

 To develop a global perspective, Political Science majors complete a foreign experience requirement.
 You can study a language or participate in one of Union's many full terms abroad.